Jan van den Hoecke: General

 Van den Hoecke was a versatile artist producing historical paintings as well as portraits and designs for tapestries.
 His work combined the achievements of the art of Rubens with 17th-century Italian Classicism.
 The artist and his work have only started to attract renewed attention from art historians since the 1970s.
 A better understanding of the characteristics of his style have led to the re-attribution to van den Hoecke of works earlier given to other collaborators of Rubens such as Erasmus Quellinus II and Jan Boeckhorst and tentative attributions of work earlier given to Theodoor van Thulden.
 Conversely, the increased knowledge of his unique style has also led to the attribution to other painters of works earlier given to van den Hoecke.

 There were 45 paintings of van den Hoecke in the Archduke's collection.
 This was the largest number of paintings of a Flemish artist in the collection.
 About half of these works found their way to the Kunsthistorisches Museum, Vienna as the collection was moved to Vienna when the Archduke returned to his home country.
-The large number of van den Hoecke paintings in the collection is probably due to the Archduke’s preference for the more classicistic style of van den Hoecke.
+The large number of van den Hoecke paintings in the collection is probably due to the Archduke's preference for the more classicistic style of van den Hoecke.
 The Archduke also commissioned van den Hoecke to paint copies of Italian artists such as Titian and Veronese probably in order to complete the Archduke's collection of Venetian artists.

 Style

 His early style with its precise draughtsmanship and closeness to Rubens can be found in his oil sketch of The Triumph of David (Kimbell Art Museum) (1635) that was for a long time regarded as a work by Rubens.
-His Hercules between Vice and Virtue (Uffizi Gallery) shows the influence from both Rubens (particularly Rubens' style between 1610–1620) and Anthony van Dyck.
+His Hercules between Vice and Virtue (Uffizi Gallery) shows the influence from both Rubens (particularly Rubens' style between 1610 and 1620) and Anthony van Dyck.
 The closeness of his style to that of Rubens may have led to the attribution in 1780 to van den Hoecke of the Massacre of the Innocents (now attributed to Rubens) when it was in the Liechtenstein Collection.
 Van den Hoecke painted a series of Sibyls which have been attributed to his earlier period from 1630 to 1637.

-The influence of Reni’s idealized figure types as well as of Domenichino and Poussin (see the Virtue Overcoming Avarice of 1637) are visible in the allegorical paintings he produced in Vienna.
+The influence of Reni's idealized figure types as well as of Domenichino and Poussin (see the Virtue Overcoming Avarice of 1637) are visible in the allegorical paintings he produced in Vienna.
 An example is the Virtue Overcoming Avarice in the Kunsthistorisches Museum.
 His familiarity with the work of Andrea Sacchi is reflected in his portraits of Emperor Ferdinand III and Archduke Leopold William.
 His style retained a certain reticence and a stiffness of composition as reflected in his Equestrian portrait of Archduke Leopold Wilhelm the static composition of which is clearly different from the lively equestrian portraits by Rubens and Anthony van Dyck.
 A portrait of Ferdinand III (Kunsthistorisches Museum) painted at around 1643 shows the same unadorned and austere appearance and contrasts sharply with the glorious and militant portraits of the Flemish Baroque of the 1630s.